derykmakgill/website/story.md

 Date: 09/02/2239 (approximate)
 Subject: We have failed...

-I must report the loss of the entire crew and passengers of the Amber VI while we approached the 7-2521 system.
+I'm reporting loss of the entire crew and passengers of the Amber VI while we approached the 7-2521 system.

-I have only been saved by the life-preserving systems and procedures we put in place to ensure a message might be sent back to Earth after catastrophic failure.
+I have only been saved by the life-preserving systems we put in place to ensure I might send a message to Earth after catastrophic failure.

-But I will be dead soon too, and time is running very short.
+But I will be dead soon too.

 ```

 The most popular mobile wallet (measured by installs) on Android is SPV.
 It